-The Company is regulated by the BMA and is required to monitor their enhanced capital requirement under the BMA's regulatory framework, which has been assessed as equivalent to the EU's Solvency II regime.
+The Company is regulated by the BMA and is required to monitor their enhanced capital requirement under the BMA's regulatory framework, which has been assessed as equivalent to the Solvency II regime.
 The Company's capital requirements are calculated using the BSCR standard formula model.
-For the years ended 31 December 2020 and 2019 the Company was more than adequately capitalised under the BMA regulatory regime.
+For the years ended 31 December 2021 and 2020 the Company was more than adequately capitalised under the BMA regulatory regime.